cesarsotovalero/cesarsotovalero.github.io/_pages/talks.md

 I've given talks at academic and industry conferences, workshops, and similar events.

-I you want to invite me to speak at your event, look [here](./talks/invite-me.html).
+If you want to invite me to speak at your event, please [read this](./talks/invite-me.html).

 Below is a non-exhaustive list of my talks in reverse chronological order.